 This British brand making recycled plastic sunglasses is inspirational in the way it intercepts and repurposes plastic into eyewear that is literally a wearable symbol for change.

-Its name, ‘Waterhaul,’ originates from Newfoundland cod fisheries: it is a term used to describe the act of hauling in a seine or trawl net that is absent of any catch.
-Retrieving empty nets from the ocean is precisely what the company aims to achieve, modelling its system around a circular economy by buying back your old or damaged frames and recycle these into new sunglasses.
+Its name, ‘Waterhaul,’ originates from Newfoundland cod fisheries.
+It’s a term used to describe the act of hauling in a seine or trawl net that is absent of any catch.
+And retrieving empty nets from the ocean is precisely what the company aims to achieve.
+It also models its system around a circular economy: the brand is happy to back your old or damaged frames and recycle these into new sunglasses.

 Styles are clean and classic wayfarers, and are also unisex.

 We all know and love Stella McCartney for her elegant creations that are kind to animals.
 The British eco-designer has now broadened her ready-to-wear collections to eyewear, produced with materials of natural and recycled origins in compliance with the eco-sustainable philosophy.

-Her sunglasses collection for 2019 features shades made from recycled bottles and biodegradable shoe soles, as well as bio-acetate, which is a combination of cellulose and natural plasticisers, which differ from the more typically used toxic diethyl ketone because it’s derived from citric acid.
+Her sunglasses collection for this year features shades made from recycled bottles and biodegradable shoe soles, as well as bio-acetate.
+This is a combination of cellulose and natural plasticisers.
+These differ from the more typically used toxic diethyl ketone because they’re derived from citric acid.

 Styles on offer include everything from sporty wrap-arounds and square, tinted 60’s styles to ultra-chic cat eye sunglasses.

 Price: Around $350

-The punny name of the brand envelopes its mission to repurpose marine waste, specifically plastic, with the production of eco-friendly eyewear.
+The punny name of the brand envelopes its mission to repurpose marine waste, specifically plastic.

-Although the brand is ethically made in Italy, it also engages neighbouring countrie by collecting discarded fishing nets in Spanish and French ports – Sea2See places containers in ports for fisherman to deposit their abandoned nets, fishing lines and ropes so they can be recycled into sunglasses.
+Although the brand is ethically made in Italy, it also engages neighbouring countries by collecting discarded fishing nets in Spanish and French ports.
+Sea2See places containers in ports for fisherman to deposit their abandoned nets, fishing lines and ropes so they can be recycled into sunglasses and glasses frames.